Static Replication of Impermanent Loss for Concentrated Liquidity Provision in Decentralised Markets: Conclusion

 \section{Conclusion}

-Liquidity providers supply tokens from the right and left sides of the current price where they are exposed to impermanent loss.
+Liquidity providers supply crypto tokens from the right and left sides of the current price in decentralised markets such as Uniswap where they are exposed to impermanent loss.
 We analytically characterize the option-like payoff structures of impermanent losses for concentrated liquidity provision and propose two static replication formulas for the impermanent loss by a combination of European calls or puts with strike prices supported on the liquidity provision price interval.
 Liquidity providers could hedge their permanent loss by trading options in more liquid centralised exchanges such as Deribit.
-The Heston stochastic diffusion model illustrates the extreme accuracy of replication formulas.
-The error ratios are roughly 0.1bp for right side impermanent losses and 0.01bp for the left one.
+The Heston stochastic diffusion model illustrates the extreme accuracy of replication formulas when there are enough traded option strikes.
+Further evidences from Deribit bitcoin option market confirm the usefulness and accuracy of the static replication formulae.